MBBalzan/Manpower-Necessity-Calculator/README.md

 The UPH was automatic calculated on the company's ERP.

 ### Manpower costs
-The salary of each position was given by Management.
+The salary of each position was informed by the Production Manager.

 ## Building the model
 In order to facilitate changing the core data, the model was built first creating the main values